Vadym79/AWSLambdaJavaWithAmazonDSQL/sample-app-with-pgjdbc/README.md

-# Example of Lambda using Amazon Aurora DSQL with AWS SDK, PgJDBC and Hikari datasource pool
+# Example of Lambda with managed Java 21 runtime using Amazon Aurora DSQL with PgJDBC and Hikari datasource pool

 ## Architecture